zhuangpeixian/Peixian-Zhuang/index.md

 ### Conference technical committees（会议委员）
-2022-2019 IEEE International Conference on Signal and Image Processing (<font color="red">2019 图像处理II分会主席</font>, and TC member), 2022-2020 International Conference on Image and Graphics Processing (TC member), 2022 and 2021 International Conference on Virtual Reality (TPC member), 2021 International Conference on Electronics, Communications and Networks (TPC member), 2020 International Conference on Vision, Image and Signal Processing (TC member), 2020 International Conference on Medical Science and Biomedical Engineering (TPC member), 2020 International Conference on Computer Science and Electronics& Electrical Engineering (TC member), 2020 International Conference on Modern Management based on Big Data (TPC member), 2020 International Conference on Information Security and Privacy Protection (TC member), etc.
+2022-2019 IEEE International Conference on Signal and Image Processing (<font color="red">2019 图像处理II分会主席</font>, and TC member), 2023-2020 International Conference on Image and Graphics Processing, 2022 International Conference on Graphics and Image Processing, 2022 International Conference on Metaverse Technology, 2022 and 2021 International Conference on Virtual Reality, 2021 International Conference on Electronics, Communications and Networks, 2020 International Conference on Vision, Image and Signal Processing, 2020 International Conference on Medical Science and Biomedical Engineering, 2020 International Conference on Computer Science and Electronics& Electrical Engineering, 2020 International Conference on Modern Management based on Big Data, 2020 International Conference on Information Security and Privacy Protection, etc.

 ### Journal reviewers (期刊审稿)
 IEEE Transactions on Image Processing（图像处理顶级期刊）,